simphotonics/simulated_annealing/README.md

 ## Examples

-Further examples on how to define and use a:
+Further information can be found in the folder [example].
+The following topics are covered:
 - [search space],
 - [annealing schedule],
-- system energy and logging [simulator], can be found in the folder [example].
+- system energy and logging [simulator].

 ## Features and bugs